Life as a stroke survivor is more than a spectator sport!

 “Many stroke survivors take up new sports as they recover, and many more, keep on with the ones they’ve always loved,” says Barbara Moore, Community Coordinator at Linking Survivors with Survivors.

-Visiting a gym, going for a gentle hike, or enjoying a round of golf?
+Going for a gentle hike, living room stretches or enjoying a round of golf?
 All are things that stroke survivors can do.

 “At March of Dimes Canada we work very collaboratively with any facility that wants to be stroke friendly,” says Barbara.
 “There are organizations that have specific neurological programs, there are walking groups, support groups and games groups as well.”